-The GHIT Fund may, at its own discretion, extend the closing date by notifying applicants who have submitted an Intent to Apply document.
-Proposals received after the closing date for submission, without prior agreement, will be ineligible for consideration, but may be resubmitted in response to future RFPs.
+The GHIT Fund may, at its own discretion, extend the closing date by notifying applicants.
+Proposals received after the closing date for submission without prior agreement will be ineligible for consideration, but may be resubmitted in response to future RFPs.